SEDS/OASIS/README.md

 OASIS
 =====

-Open-source Architecture for Software Instrumentation of Systems
+The Open-source Architecture for Software Instrumentation of Systems is a R&D framework for exploring and understanding the challenges associated with instrumenting software systems in real-time.

 Technologies & Frameworks
 -------------------------